How to Apply

 - Describe your purpose in applying for graduate study.
 In particular, describe the relationship between your chosen area of study and your current or future employment.
 Include any additional information that may aid in the evaluation of your preparation for graduate study at UCLA.

-- Guidance from the University of California
+- Statement of Purpose: Guidance from the University of California

 When applying to a UCLA graduate program, each international applicant is required to submit official academic records from all academic institutions attended.
 Official records are defined as original documents issued by the institution — not photocopies — which bear the actual signature of the Registrar and the seal of the issuing institution.
 If you have attended more than one institution, separate official records should be submitted by each institution.